mesosphere/dcos-docs-site/pages/docs/1.10/administering-clusters/update-a-node/index.md

 ---
+layout: layout.pug
-post_title: Updating Nodes
+title: Updating Nodes
-menu_order: 801
+menuWeight: 801
 ---

 You can update agent nodes in an active DC/OS cluster by using maintenance windows or by manually killing agents.
 Maintenance windows are the preferred method since this is generally more stable and less error prone.